observIQ/kafka-otel-stack/findings.md

   - also unclear if I was experiencing issues with "duplicate" logs"
     - telemetry generator
     - secops is known to start timing you out if you are sending repeat logs

+Processor impact.

+Using the 120,000 EPS configuration as a baseline.
+Processors are placed before the existing add field + batch processor

+Json processor
+- Sending queue goes to 0 right away, because the pipeline has slowed down
+  - Partition lag increases right away, further proving this point
+  - 95,000 EPS seems fine though

+Adding filter and marshal to simulate filtering some logs out and then going back to a string.
+- More lag, had to reduce log volume further

+- Seems okay at 75,000 EPS